 Once the sample sequence has been upsampled, it can be processed by nonlinear elements of a guitar amp model.
 Let's suppose that this creates a harmonic of 38kHz, far above our original 24kHz foldover frequency but well below the upsampled 192kHz foldover frequency.

 If a vintage vacuum tube guitar amp creates a 38kHz harmonic, there are no repercussions - the concept of "foldover noise" does not exist.
 Even if the amp could reproduce 38kHz, the human ear cannot hear it - any harmonic content beyond the limits of hearing is irrelevant.
 For digital modeling, on the other hand, the situation is quite different.

 To convert the upsampled output of the guitar amp digital model back to the original 48kHz sample rate, we use a process called decimation, which is problematic for high-frequency harmonics created by distortion.
 Consider the 38kHz harmonic, as represented by the samples above.
-For every 8 samples we select the first and throw away the next 7, which is decimation by a factor of 8.
+For every 8 samples we select the first and throw away the next 7, which represents decimation by a factor of 8.
 This produces a sequence of samples at the original 48kHz sample rate.

 Gee, this looks familiar!
 Unfortunately, as we saw earlier, if the decimated signal represents a 38kHz signal like this

 the DAC will instead create 10kHz foldover noise like this.